2.4 Using and Choosing GenAI Tools

 Using GenAI Tools

-Whereas initially you had to use text to command the genAI model, now you may choose to use voice, text, images, camera, data, and PDF files in your prompting strategy, though capabilities will vary from one model to another.
-For example at this writing, Mistral/Mixtral, offers only text-bases functions.
-In addition, genAI models have been trained to interact with you using a conversational approach, allowing you to engage with them in a multimodal way that is as familiar as speaking to any human.
+Whereas initially you had to use text to command the LLM applications, now you may choose to use voice, text, images, camera, data, and PDF files in your prompting strategy, though capabilities will vary from one model to another.
+(For example at this writing, Mistral/Mixtral, offers only text-bases functions.)
+In addition, genAI models have been trained using natural language processing to interact with you using a conversational approach, allowing you to engage with them in a way that is as familiar as speaking to any human.

-Given the general public’s lack of familiarity with the technology itself and the implications of its use on our own work, on organizations, and on society, proceeding with courage, curiosity, and caution is advisable.
-The following offers some general tips on how to use genAI models along with an overview of selected tools that would be useful in business contexts.
+Given the general public’s lack of familiarity with the technology itself and the implications of its use on our own work, on organizations, and on society, it’s best to proceed with courage, curiosity, and caution.
+The following offers some general tips on how to use genAI applications along with an overview of selected tools that would be useful in business contexts.

 Tips for Using GenAI

 With some genAI models, you can direct the model to use a specific tone: friendly, casual, professional, technical, and the like.
-In the case of ChatGPT’s 4o version, you can select a male or female voice with a specific tone (casual or more serious) for verbal (and camera) engagement.
+In the case of ChatGPT’s 4o LLM, you can select a male or female voice with a specific tone (casual or more serious) for verbal (and camera) engagement.
 Selecting the tone in the features or requesting it in your prompt will affect the vocabulary, syntax, and content of the output.
-It will also affect the manner in which the genAI tool interacts with you.
-In fact, you will find that genAI tools often sound very much like humans, and can exhibit unexpected traits such as cuteness, curtness, flamboyance, and rudeness.
+It will also affect the manner in which the LLM interacts with you.
+In fact, you will find that LLMs often sound very much like humans, and can exhibit unexpected human characteristics such as breath pauses, spontaneity, and chuckles.
 Most times, and depending on the model, it will tend to respond in a manner in which it is prompted to respond, so the general rule for focused interaction in business contexts is to be polite and professional.
 Your degree of politeness is significant.
-Researchers have discovered that the use moderate politeness in prompting will result in better outcomes and that this approach applies to modulations for cultural contexts and different languages (Yin et al., n.d.).
-Besides, when using politeness, your interaction with the model will be that much more pleasant.
+Researchers have discovered that the use moderate politeness in prompting will result in better outcomes and that this approach applies to differences based on cultural contexts and languages (Yin et al., n.d.).
+Besides, when using politeness, your interaction with the application will be that much more pleasant.

-The following are tips, organized according to a typical workflow, aim to help you use genAI models in your day-to-day professional tasks such as email, report, and presentation drafting.
+The following are tips, organized according to a typical workflow, aim to help you use genAI applications in your day-to-day professional tasks such as email, report, and presentation drafting.
 Be sure to work within the requirements and constraints of the organization you are representing.
-Remember that you should always consider genAI outputs as draft material to be revised and supplemented and that you should always declare your use of genAI content.
+Remember that you should always consider genAI outputs, whether they are charts, text, or images, as draft material to be revised and supplemented and that you should always declare your use of genAI content.
 Doing so will sustain your credibility as a reliable communicator.

 Before Beginning